metalcarratt/ministry/2021_crystal_2_samuel/song1.md

    All the land, / offerings / and the building are for this

 C Em F C
-1. God needs ones who / will cooperate with Him
+1. God needs ones / who'll cooperate with Him
 Am Em F G
-   Who are bound, / one in heart, / inseperable from Him C Em F C
+   Who are bound, / one in heart, / inseperable
+C Em F C
    Having one life, / one living, one goal
 F G F-G C